etm/markus.rb/README.md

   result = s.json_! :main
 ```

-If you add ```reload``` to any of the template class, the templates will be reloaded if they change (if templates are use in a long-running service).
+If you add ```reload``` to any of the template classes, they will be reloaded if they change (if templates are use in a long-running service).

 ## HTML Example Template